Rolled Alloys: History

 Rolled Alloys was founded in 1953 on the introduction of wrought RA330 alloy as a replacement for cast HT alloy.
-Prior to 1953, Rolled Alloys was a subsidiary of MISCO - Michigan Steel Casting Company, and wasn't officially incorporated as the new company, until January 1953.
+Before 1953, Rolled Alloys was a subsidiary of MISCO (Michigan Steel Casting Company) and was not officially incorporated as a separate company until January 1953.

-In 2012, Rolled Alloys expanded to Richburg, South Carolina with a new bar facility.
-Rolled Alloys also built a new facility for their Windsor, CT location.
+In 2012, Rolled Alloys expanded by opening a bar facility in Richburg, South Carolina.
+The company also constructed a new facility in Windsor, Connecticut.

 In 2013, NeoNickel was formed, and is the exclusive representative of Rolled Alloys in Europe.